By the Numbers

 We’re taking the next step in our contingency plan and hiring permanent replacement workers for manufacturing roles to ensure we’re properly staffed to keep supporting our customers.

 If a job has been permanently replaced, there may not be a role to return to immediately.
-If a role is not immediately available, they will be added to a recall list until a position for which they are qualified becomes available.
+If your role is not immediately available, you will be added to a recall list until a position for which you are qualified becomes available.

 We will continue to hire permanent replacement workers to ensure we are staffing appropriately to meet business and customer needs.